ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 entity MUST be relating to different elements.
-For example, if a given application public key appears in two different entities, these MUST be interpreted as two distinct and independent entities that happen to have the same public key, and MUST NOT be interpreted as adding attidional attributes to the already-described entity.
+For example, if a given application public key appears in two different entities, these MUST be interpreted as two distinct and independent entities that happen to have the same public key, and MUST NOT be interpreted as adding additional attributes to the already-described entity.
 This restriction is to ease the implementation of Verifiers for the provided Evidence.